10 Reasons an Independent Tied Scaffold Might Collapse

 9. Scaffold Struck By Mobile Plant Or Machinery

 Mobile plants or machinery can cause a scaffold to shift or collapse if they come into contact with it.
 To avoid this, workers must be aware of the surrounding environment and take steps to protect the scaffold from possible impacts.
-This could involve installing barriers around the scaffold, ensuring that the mobile plant is operated safely and supervised, or even suspending work when necessary.
+This could involve installing barriers around the scaffold, ensuring the mobile plant is operated safely and supervised, or even suspending work when necessary.

 10. Scaffold Erected By Incompetent Workers